nds-org/developer-tutorial/docker101.md

 docker run --rm -it ndslabs/cowsay sh
 ```

 This starts an interactive shell.
-You can now run commands, install packages, edit files, etc.  Remember -- since the container was started with "--rm", when you exit your changes will be lost!
+You can now run commands, install packages, edit files, etc.  But remember -- since the container was started with "--rm", when you exit your changes will be lost!

 ## Committing changes